NDNey/theDrinkBook/README.md

-# Node Social Network
+# The Drink Book
-This CRUD app with user login and authentication allows you to create, update, and delete posts.
-All uploaded images are stored using Cloudinary.
-User account information is stored elsewhere in MongoDB.
+The Drink Book is a CRUD app that allows users to store their own cocktail recipes and Images.
+Drink recipes are also searchable using thecocktaildb API.
+Searches recipes from the API can be saved alongside the user’s added recipes.

 <article>
       <div>